jazminmatos/Leetcode/InterviewCheatSheet.md

 - [ ] Hash tables and precomputed information (i.e. sorted) are some of the best ways to optimize your code
 - [ ] Look at the Time vs Space tradeoff.
 Sometimes storing extra state in memory can help the time.
 (Runtime)
 - [ ] If the interviewer is giving you advice/tips/hints.
 Follow them
 - [ ] Space time tradeoffs: Hastables usually solve this a lot of the times.
 You use more space, but you can get a time optimization to the process.
-In programming, you often times can use up a little bit more space to get faster time And always remember: Communicate your thought process as much as possible.
+In programming, you often times can use up a little bit more space to get faster time

+---

+**And always remember**: Communicate your thought process as much as possible.
 Don’t worry about finishing it fast.
 Every part of the interview matters.